-Your back to work map

-We are sorry you're absent and we look forward to welcoming you back to work.
+Your back to work map We are sorry you're absent and we look forward to welcoming you back to work.
 To help you get on your journey we would like to consider where you are now and what you need to help you get back to work.
-Please complete the map below and discuss with your line manager in your informal wellbeing discussion.
-We encourage you to think creatively about the work you could complete right now and get you back to making a difference.
+Please complete the map below and discuss with your line manager in Name: your informal wellbeing discussion.
+We encourage you to think creatively about the work you Role: could complete right now and get you back to making a difference.
+Date: Look after your wellbeing Outline the reason Work related elements: for your absence: What support do you have Do you feel there are any work in place at this challenging Your journey related elements / triggers to your time... absence...